 Minor run-ins with the law can still show up on your record, even if you’ve never been convicted or served time.
 That’s why it’s important to know what kinds of charges might be lurking in your past.

 Do you want to avoid the issues an unknown record might cause?
-Check out these six things that may have unexpectedly left a mark against you (and possibly even an arrest warrant):
+Check out these six things that may have unexpectedly left a mark against you on your criminal record (and possibly even an arrest warrant):

 1. Forgetting to Pay a Traffic Ticket